Class Schedule

 • Licensed/credentialed in a healthcare occupation where ACLS skills are within that license/credential scope of practice

-• Pediatric Advanced Life Support Provider
+• Currently certified Pediatric Advanced Life Support (PALS) Provider for at least 2 years

 • Licensed/credentialed in a healthcare occupation where PALS skills are within that license/credential scope of practice